Beddington Park and The Grange HLF Project

 Works are due to begin late 2016 and continue throughout 2017, with completion anticipated by early 2018.
 Check back here for further information on the project as it progresses, follow us on Twitter or receive regular updates by joining our mailing list.

-For further information on the Project or to get involved, please contact the Project Support and Volunteer Coordinator, Sarah Price, on 020 8770 6060 or via email firstname.lastname@example.org.
+For further information on the project, or to get involved in volunteering, please contact the Project Support and Volunteer Coordinator, Sarah Price. firstname.lastname@example.org

 Find out all the latest news and information about Beddington Park and our exciting plans for the future!
 You can access and download our latest issue here.